HeisenbugLtd/msg_passing/README.md

 # Message Passing
 Message passing with mailboxes with no dynamic memory allocation.

-This is and old proof-of-concept project which I dusted off from the attic.
+This is an old proof-of-concept project which I dusted off from the attic.

 ## Purpose